-As Drupal goes on to expand its footprint to sectors across industries, ecommerce certainly is not left behind.
-In a world driven by shoppers who demand experience above anything else, Drupal gives a perfect mold to any ecommerce website, irrespective of the size of the business.
-It allows ambitious companies to create great experiences for customers with complex checkout workflows and offers a big deal of integration into the payment and fulfillment channels.
+As Drupal goes on to expand its footprint to various industry, ecommerce certainly is not left behind.
+In a world driven by shoppers who demand experience above anything else, Drupal gives a perfect guide for any ecommerce website, irrespective of the size of the business.
+It allows ambitious companies to create great experiences for customers with complex checkout workflows, and offers a large amount of integration in the payment and fulfillment channels.
 If you are looking around for possible options to set up an ecommerce website, this blog is the summary of everything that you need to know about Drupal for ecommerce.

 1. Why Drupal for ecommerce?

-There are ample reasons why Drupal should be chosen for building your ecommerce website.
+There are many reasons why Drupal should be chosen for building your ecommerce website.
 It’s extremely beneficial for companies that have massive product catalogs, complex digital marketing, and sophisticated business rules.
-Companies look at Drupal as a comprehensive digital experience solution tool that unifies content, community, and commerce, onto one single platform.
+Companies look at Drupal as a comprehensive digital experience solution tool that unifies content, community, and commerce, onto a single platform.

-The rich search interfaces, ease of content editing & modeling, detailed product pages, safe and reliable releases make Drupal the CMS of choice for several organizations.
+The rich search interfaces, ease of content editing & modeling, detailed product pages, and safe and reliable releases, make Drupal the CMS of choice for several organizations.
 Drupal integrates with all the popular marketing tools to attract and serve a wide range of customers.
 Marketers can gather all the content into a single environment and deliver it to the end-users across several channels at the right time in the right context.
-It’s just the building block for creating a multichannel experience and let’s see how:
+It’s the building block for creating a multichannel experience.
+Now let’s see how it does this:

 1.1.
 Content-driven commerce

-Drupal comes with great dedicated editing modules that can create structured content to boost search rankings.
-A multilingual online store can be designed in no time and there are no limitations on the customization for businesses to engage customers more with fitting interfaces.
-The products can be organized in an appealing way in the store and can quickly be added, removed, or tagged with less of a hassle.
+Drupal comes with great number of dedicated editing modules that can create structured content to boost search rankings.
+A multilingual online store can be designed in no time and there are no limitations on the customization abilities that businesses can use to engage customers with fitting interfaces.
+The products can be organized in an appealing way in the store and can quickly be added, removed, or tagged without hassle.

-So good content and stores will ensure SEO results and drive sales on to you.
-For example, if you are selling organic food, a touching story behind making the product can help connect with the customers.
-So it’s critical for Marketers to decide on the content, and then comes Drupal with a centralized content hub to scale text, audio, and video to all devices and platforms.
+Good content and stores will ensure SEO results and drive your sales.
+For example, if you are selling organic food, a touching story about the making of the product can help connect you with your customers.
+It’s critical for Marketers to decide on the content first and then Drupal comes with a centralized content hub to scale text, audio, and video to all devices and platforms.

 1.2.
 Enhanced performance

-Fast page loading is an essential parameter to measure the performance of any website, especially for ecommerce.
+Fast page loading is an essential parameter to measure the performance of any website, especially for an ecommerce site.
 Delayed loading leads not only reduce search rankings but also affect your conversion rates.
 Drupal constitutes a range of modules that collectively contribute to a swift experience: